Le Creuset ceramic cookware needs no introduction. It is widely regarded as one of the worlds best kitchenware brands.

 There are two types of ceramic cookware; pure and ceramic coated.
 Pure ceramic is what naturally comes to mind what we think of ceramic cookware.
 Clay earthenware with an enamel glaze.
 While coated ceramic cookware is relatively new.
 A thin layer of ceramic coating applied to a metal base.

-We believe simple is best when it comes to ceramic cookware.
-In Le Creuset pure ceramic cookware, the main materials used are clay and quartz sand.
-When the correct percentages of sand to clay had been added (which I’m sure would be a tightly held secret) molds are used for the desired shape and size.
+I believe simple is best when it comes to ceramic cookware.
+Le Creuset makes pure ceramic cookware, the main materials used are clay and sand quartz.
+When the correct percentages of sand and clay are mixed (which I’m sure would be a tightly held secret) the clay is pressed into molds for the desired shape and size.

 After this, the process of vitrification occurs at approximately 1915 degrees Fahrenheit.
-To get the glossy look and to attain a waterproof surface, the cookware is subjected to a glazing process that makes the surface glossy and decorative.
+Then to get the glossy look and nonporous surface, the cookware is subjected to a glazing process.
 Pure ceramic cookware can also be referred to as classic ceramic cookware.

 Le Creuset cookware is made from 100% ceramics.
 So can be used easily in a microwave.
 On the other hand, many other brands of ceramic coated cookware have a metal core and base that make it unsuitable for microwave use.